 Introduction

-Humans are effective problem solvers, having solved a wide range of problems related to foraging, hunting, and preparing food, while surviving predators, each other, and the harsh environment in nearly every terrestrial environment on the planet (Boyd 2017; Fernández-Armesto 2001).
-What has enabled our success in being able to solve such a diverse set of problems as posed by environments ranging from deserts to rainforests, from high altitudes to low?
-One answer to this question is that our system of cultural inheritance, more than our ability to solve problems as individuals, explains how humans are able to solve the problems necessary for survival in diverse habitats (Richerson and Boyd 2008; Henrich 2015; Boyd 2017).
+Humans are effective problem solvers, having solved a wide range of problems related to foraging, hunting, and preparing food, while surviving predators, each other, and a large range of terrestrial environments (Boyd 2017; Fernández-Armesto 2001).
+What has enabled our success in being able to solve such a diverse set of problems?
+One suggestion is that the answer lies more in our ability to inherit knowledge from others than our ability to solve problems as individuals (Richerson and Boyd 2008; Henrich 2015; Boyd 2017).
 As problem solvers, humans are particularly adept at using, reproducing, and, in some cases, improving cultural products including tools and other solutions to problems that were first created by other people, a phenomena generally known as the ratchet effect (Tomasello, Kruger, and Ratner 1993; Tennie, Call, and Tomasello 2009).
 The purpose of this research was to better understand the human propensity for cumulative cultural inheritance using an iterated problem solving paradigm (Fig. 1).

-Iterated problem solving paradigm.
+A shematic of an iterated problem solving paradigm we used.
 Participants were assigned to four-person teams.
 Each participant completed the same problem solving task for 25 minutes.
 Participants in generations after the first began the problem solving task with the solutions that were discovered by the previous generation.

-Cumulative cultural evolution requires both the ability to copy the innovations of others as well as the ability to adapt these innovations to improve them in some way.
-These abilities are often distinguished as the products of social learning and individual learning, respectively.
+Cumulative cultural evolution requires at minimum the ability to copy the innovations of others, and the ability to improve or adapt them in some way.
+These abilities are often distinguished as being the products of social learning and individual learning, respectively.
 Computational models of the cultural evolutionary process demonstrate that social learning is evolutionarily advantageous as compared to adaptions that improve individual learning capacities when the environment is stable, so that innovations that are beneficial in one generation are likely to continue to be beneficial in the next generation, and individual learning is costly; under these conditions, social learning provides a valuable shortcut to individual learning (Boyd and Richerson 1985; Rendell et al. 2010; Thompson et al., n.d.).
-Additional constraints on the benefits to social learning include knowing who to copy (Enquist et al. 2010; Rendell et al. 2011) and having high-fidelity transmission mechanisms (Lewis and Laland 2012).
+Additional constraints on the benefits to social learning include knowing whom to copy (Enquist et al. 2010; Rendell et al. 2011) and having high-fidelity transmission mechanisms (Lewis and Laland 2012).

-Although social learning is widely considered to be an important aspect of what allows human cultures to accumulate improvements in technologies and other solutions to problems (Dean et al. 2013), social learning is not unique to humans, and a growing number of species have been identified as showing evidence of the ability to inherit learned behaviors from the observation or interaction with others.
+Although social learning is widely considered to be an important aspect of what allows human cultures to accumulate improvements in technologies and other solutions to problems (Dean et al. 2013), social learning is not unique to humans, and a growing number of species have been identified as being able to inherit learned behaviors from observing or interacting with others.
 Cultural traditions sustained through social learning have been identified in primates, monkeys, dolphins, whales, and birds (see Whiten 2017 for a recent review).
 Experimental evidence of social learning has been observed in a wider array of species, including rats, fish, and even some insects (see Laland 2017).
 Given that social learning is at least possible in diverse taxa, it is somewhat surprising that only a few cases have been argued to show any evidence of accumulation or improvement in inherited innovations.
 New Caledonian crows have been argued to have improved the design plans for the grub-skewers they cut out from pandanus leaves (Hunt and Gray 2003), and at least one population of chimpanzees has evolved a more advanced termite probe (Sanz, Call, and Morgan 2009).
 For the most part, however, tool use in animals has remained largely unchanged (Mercader et al. 2007).